actived/microsoft-teams-notifier/README.md

 Modify your Monolog logging settings that will point to the new handler:

-### att: definition of ALL parameters is compulsory - please use NULL value for attributes you want to skip.
+### Att: definition of ALL parameters is compulsory - please use NULL value for attributes you want to skip.

 ```diff
 // config\logging.php